CarlosMelicandia/EchoNote/README.md

-# EchoNote
+# EchoNote – Voice-Powered Task Manager

-EchoNote is a voice-powered task manager that lets you speak your tasks instead of typing them.
-It uses Google’s Speech-to-Text to transcribe your voice and Google Gemini AI to break it into clear, structured tasks.
-The app is built with Flask and stores tasks in a local SQLite database.
+EchoNote is a Python-based web app that uses Google Speech-to-Text and Google Gemini AI to turn spoken input into organized tasks.
+Just speak your to-do list, and EchoNote will transcribe, extract, and save your tasks.

-## Features
+## General Info

-- Record voice to create tasks
+This project was developed as part of the SEO Tech Developers Summer 2025 program.
+It demonstrates how to:

+- Use speech recognition to capture user input
+- Parse natural language into structured data using AI
-- AI extracts and structures tasks automatically
+- Store and display tasks using a local database and Flask app
-- Tasks are stored and displayed in a clean web interface

-## Tech Stack
+## Technologies

+This project uses:

-- Python (Flask)
+- Python 3.11+
-- HTML, CSS
+- Flask
-- SQLite with SQLAlchemy
+- SQLite + SQLAlchemy
-- Google Cloud Speech-to-Text
+- Google Cloud Speech-to-Text API
 - Google Generative AI (Gemini)
+- HTML/CSS (Jinja templates)

+## Setup Instructions

+## Contact
+Carlos Melicandia –
+Demi –
+Mofe –
+Eshaal Syeda – eshaal.syeda@richmond.edu